Layout

 A matrix organizational structure fits well in an agile organization.
 It ensures better communication and clarification of roles while better adhering to agile principles.

-One of the main challenges businesses face when transitioning to the agile methodology is defining the roles of an agile team.
+One of the main challenges businesses face when transitioning to the agile methodology is defining the roles of an agile team within the agile process.
 Due to its autonomous nature and the creation of self-organizing teams, it can be confusing for project managers to pinpoint exactly who needs to do what.

 To help with this, project managers can use a responsibility assignment matrix, or RAM for short.
 RAM is a way of managing projects that ensures everyone is on the same page.
 It helps to clearly outline responsibilities for an agile team and helps the team deliver on project goals.